William Trent: Career

 It was at its confluence with the Monongahela River and near the Ford of the river by Nemacolin's Trail.

 Trent and his men had not completed Fort Prince George when a large French military expedition of 600 soldiers, led by Sieur de Contrecoeur, surrounded the English colonists.
 They forced Trent to surrender and return with his men to Virginia.
 The French force included engineers.
-After demolishing Fort St. George, they began building the larger, more complex Fort Duquesne (at present-day Pittsburgh).
+After demolishing Fort St. George, they began building the larger, more complex Fort Duquesne in present-day Pittsburgh.